scalvert/boggle-app/README.md

 # Battlefy Boogle Challenge

-Boggle is a word game played using a plastic grid of lettered dice , in which players attempt to find words in sequences of adjacent letters.
+Boggle is a word game played using a plastic grid of lettered dice, in which players attempt to find words in sequences of adjacent letters.
 Your request today is to re-create the boggle game in Javascript.

 ## Rules